siran/writing/books/The Physics of Energy Flow/The Physics of Energy Flow - 000 Summary.md

 The unifying claim of the book is not that mathematics is unnecessary, but that fewer primitive ontologies are necessary.
-One substrate, one continuity principle, one transport law, and one standing-wave logic are taken to be enough to describe the physics of energy flow and to identify within it the familiar behavior of physics in progressively richer forms.
+One substrate, one continuity principle, one transport law, and one standing-wave logic are taken to be enough to recover the familiar structure of physics in progressively richer forms.